 The adorable yellow cichlid is a terrific choice for beginners.
 These tiny guys only reach about three inches total, so they will stay small forever.
 Since they aren’t very big, their aggression might not bother some fish, but it can be a problem for others.
 Always keep your eye on their behavior.

 The spiny auratus looks mean—and they live up to it.
 These cichlids are highly aggressive, so you have to be extremely careful just who you pair them with.
 They stay under five inches as adults and are decently hardy but might still be best for seasoned owners.

 6. Livingstonii Cichlid

-The livingstonii cichlid, also known as Livingston’s cichlid, has a very nifty color pattern, boasting camouflage-like blotches ranging from brown to blue.
+The Livingstonii cichlid, also known as Livingston’s cichlid, has a very nifty color pattern, boasting camouflage-like blotches ranging from brown to blue.
 These fish reach nearly 10 inches as adults, but they need a giant setup of 125-gallons or more to thrive.
-The Livingstoni is a big-time predator but is generally peaceful with its own kind.
+The Livingstonii is a big-time predator but is generally peaceful with its own kind.

 7. Red Empress

 The red empress cichlid is a lovely iridescent fish with a tall, narrow body.
 While they are semi-aggressive, they can work well for beginners in the right circumstances.
 These fish reach almost six inches as adults.
 They need, at minimum, a 75-gallon tank to live in.

 8. Malawi Eyebiter